 Operating inner room and data processing outer room of Laser Raman imaging laboratory.

-We have recently acquired a new-generation, state-of-the art, Raman spectrometer with imaging capability and multi-wavelength excitation.
+This state-of-the-art Raman spectrometer has imaging capability and multi-wavelength excitation.
 A Raman imaging system will provide molecular maps (similar to the element map provided by an Electron Microprobe).
-It will collect a Raman image cube from a sample, then to generate the map of minerals, molecular species (H2O/OH), and chemical bonds (e.g., C-H, N-H, C-O, C-C, etc).
-The spatial distributions and spatial correlations of various species will reveal the evidences of past physic-chemical-biologic processes, as well as the genetic relationships among the different species.
+It will collect a Raman image cube from a sample, then generate the map of minerals, molecular species (H2O/OH), and chemical bonds (e.g., C-H, N-H, C-O, C-C, etc).
+The spatial distributions and spatial correlations of various species will reveal the evidence of past physic-chemical-biologic processes, as well as the genetic relationships among the different species.
 A Raman system with multiple excitation laser wavelengths is capable to study a wide variety of materials.
-A different excitation wavelength will affect the Raman cross sections of materials; sometimes will enhance Raman signals by inducing Raman resonance effect.
+A different excitation wavelength will affect the Raman cross-sections of materials; sometimes will enhance Raman signals by inducing the Raman resonance effect.
 More importantly, it will help to overcome the interference of fluorescence generated by some targets.

 Raman imaging system – Renishaw InVia

-• Thin or thick sections — Super-glue is better than epoxy for thin section; the cover slide and carbon coating (if there is any) should be removed.
+- Thin or thick sections — Super-glue is better than epoxy for thin sections; the cover slide and carbon coating (if there is any) should be removed.

-• Liquid samples — in glass bottle, glass capillary, liquid cell, or in petri dish.
+- Liquid samples — in a glass bottle, glass capillary, liquid cell, or in a petri dish.